visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineScalarExpression creates new scalar variables.
     Scalar variables define a scalar field over a mesh and are used by plots that take scalar variables.

     The variableName argument is a string that contains the name of the new variable.
 You can pass the name of an existing expression if you want to provide a new expression definition.
-    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing
+    variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
-    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.
+    If you run into problems defining your expression you might want to read the section on

 **Example:**